arthurbath/bath-boilerplate/README.md

 ### Build for Distribution
 1. Open a *Terminal* window.
 1. `cd` to your project directory.
-1. Run `npm run buildProd`.
+1. Run `npm run build-prod`.
 The bundler will drop your project's concatenated, minified, production-ready files into its *build* directory.

 ## File Structure